 The transcript record

-Every major podcast is transcribed.
-That transcript is indexed and retrievable by AI engines.
-Podcast preparation includes review of the transcript record from previous appearances — what was said, how it holds up, what the AI citation record now contains.
+Every major podcast is transcribed, either by the platform or by downstream services.
+That transcript is indexed and retrievable.
+Podcast preparation includes review of the transcript record from previous appearances — what was said, how it holds up, what has since changed.
+See The Podcast Transcript Gap on why transcript discipline now determines whether a podcast appearance is retrievable inside the AI engines.

 Depth without overexposure

 The long-form format rewards depth.
-It also creates exposure in areas a shorter format would never reach.
-Preparation maps the territory: which questions will arise, which areas carry legal or competitive sensitivity, and where depth would create more exposure than benefit.
+It also creates exposure in areas a shorter format would not reach.
+Preparation maps the territory: which questions will arise, which areas carry legal or competitive sensitivity, where the spokesperson can demonstrate genuine expertise, and where depth would create more exposure than benefit.

 The Hybrid Error

 The most common mistake is applying broadcast technique to a podcast context.
-An executive trained exclusively for television will pivot too fast, answer too short, and read as evasive.
+An executive trained exclusively for television will pivot too fast, answer too short, and read as evasive in a long-form format.
 That reading is recorded, transcribed, and retrievable.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.